Jack Murphy (Irish politician): 16th Dáil

 While many of his unemployed supporters considered the fact that Murphy had been elected as victory in itself, neither they nor Murphy had anticipated the task he faced inside the Dáil.
 His maiden speech was greeted by sneers and sniggers from the professional politicians in the Dáil and set the scene for what was to follow.
 The suspicion and disdain with which Murphy was regarded with by established parliamentary members meant that initially he could not get answers to even to the most basic of his queries – such as how much unemployment relief money was to be spent in Dublin.
-In contrast, the same politicians had no problem in addressing trivial concerns like those raised by Fine Gael's Jack Belton when he asked about the "hardship imposed on cricket clubs because of the cost of cricket balls".

-Despite this, over his term, Murphy stubbornly persisted and used every opportunityto ignite serious consideration within the Dáil on questions surrounding poverty, emigration and unemployment assistance.
-He also used his vote in protest to remind the established parties of their pre-election promises; as exemplified by his statement on 20 March 1957 in opposition to the election of the Fianna Fáil leader Éamon de Valera as Taoiseach:I do not propose to support the nomination of Deputy de Valera as Taoiseach, despite the fact that Deputy de Valera has publicly stated that his first task will be to solve unemployment.
+Despite this, over his term, Murphy stubbornly persisted and used every opportunity to ignite serious consideration within the Dáil on questions surrounding poverty, emigration and unemployment assistance.
+He also used his vote in protest to remind the established parties of their pre-election promises; as exemplified by his statement on 20 March 1957 in opposition to the election of the Fianna Fáil leader Éamon de Valera as Taoiseach:

+I do not propose to support the nomination of Deputy de Valera as Taoiseach, despite the fact that Deputy de Valera has publicly stated that his first task will be to solve unemployment.
 I have heard these promises before and my presence here is a symbol of broken promises and should be taken as a warning that emigration and unemployment will no longer be suffered in silence.
 This election proves that the people have given Fianna Fáil the task of solving unemployment.
 I realise that that problem will not be solved in a few weeks and that any Government should be given an opportunity of putting its programme into effect.
 I will support fully any scheme which will reduce unemployment and emigration.
 I hope my simple statement will be met with understanding, both inside and outside the House.